White & Awakening

 10 CE Credits – $100

-This program offers 10 home-study CE credits for $100 for psychologists and California-licensed MFTs, LCSWs, LEPs, LPCCs, nurses, and chiropractors.
-Please review our Continuing Education Credit information page to determine if your association or board will accept credits offered by Spirit Rock.
+This program offers 10 homestudy CE credits/contact hours for $100, applicable for psychologists, California-licensed MFTs, LCSWs, LEPs, LPCCs, nurses, and chiropractors, and may be applicable for other licenses.
+Please review our Continuing Education information page to determine if your association or board will accept credits offered by Spirit Rock.

 Teachings are appropriate for health care professionals as well as the general public.